TranThanhTuan2509/football-player-detection/README.md

 - And here is another example

-- These examples above had still some incorrect detections such as: player...These are the best result i got after almost trained 100 epochs
+- These examples above had still some incorrect detections such as: player...These are the best results I got after almost training 100 epochs

 # Requirementss
 - Numpy